Michael E. Aniagboso

 Jessica Watkins is a senior at KSU pursuing a degree in Psychology with minors in Management and Leadership Studies.
 She proudly competes for the Kennesaw State Women’s Track and Field team as a heptathlete.
 Jessica is heavily involved on campus serving as the Vice President of the Student Government Association (SGA) as well as other positions of leadership within Kennesaw’s Student Athlete Advisory Committee (SAAC).
 Jessica has a passion for service and leadership.
 After graduation, Jessica intends to obtain her doctorate in Industrial and Organizational Psychology with a concentration on Diversity, Equity, and Inclusion.
 In her spare time, Jessica enjoys reading, listening to podcasts, and binge-watching Vampire Diaries.

 Ruthana Wilson is a fifth year Computer Science & Philosophy double major, with a minor in Gender and Women's studies.
-During Ruthana’s spare time, she enjoys tending to her plants, coding, caring for her cat, and doing organizing & activist work on and off-campus to learn and support her community.
-Becoming a Diversity Ambassador was important for her to further her skills connecting with students and helping them navigate resources the university offers, alongside supporting faculty and staff at KSU.
+During Ruthana’s spare time, they enjoy tending to their plants, coding, caring for their cat, and doing organizing & activist work on and off-campus to learn and support their community.
+Becoming a Diversity Ambassador was important for them to further their skills connecting with students and helping them navigate resources the university offers, alongside supporting faculty and staff at KSU.

 Revi Woody is a fourth-year student at Kennesaw State University pursuing a B.S. in Political Science with minors in History and African and African Diaspora Studies (AADS).
 During their time at KSU, Revi has been involved in various forms of peer education about LGBTQ issues and is currently the President of the Kennesaw Pride Alliance.
 Using these experiences, Revi hopes to use their position as a Student Diversity Ambassador to help educate the campus community on key issues of social justice.
 As for hobbies, Revi enjoys playing video games, watching anime, reading, as well as collecting gemstones.